Aliases for TFPI Gene

 GeneCards Summary for TFPI Gene

 TFPI (Tissue Factor Pathway Inhibitor) is a Protein Coding gene.
-Diseases associated with TFPI include Hemophilia and Disseminated Intravascular Coagulation.
-Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
+Diseases associated with TFPI include Thrombosis and Hemophilia.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
 An important paralog of this gene is TFPI2.

 Inhibits factor X (X(a)) directly and, in a Xa-dependent way, inhibits VIIa/tissue factor activity, presumably by forming a quaternary Xa/LACI/VIIa/TF complex.
 It possesses an antithrombotic action and also the ability to associate with lipoproteins in plasma.